wernerglinka/aiandyou/src/pages/index.md

   - Provide 3rd party AI-specific resources for educators to advance the inclusion of AI and Robotics in computer science curriculum
   - Partner with national and regional organizations who are training teachers to bring computer science into classrooms to amplify the message

+aside2:
+  prose:
+    African Americans stand to lose thousands jobs to automation in some of the nation's largest cities over the next decade, according to new research from McKinsey & Co.
+  attribution: CBSNews, 10/2019

 resources:
   title: Resources
   image: "/uploads/aiandyou9a.jpg"